zdbspllni/my-new-project/README.md

 ## Summary

 When parents reach a zebra crossing, they have to wait for the traffic light to turn red.
-Some have a botom to accelerate the movement but the parents might be overwhelmed with some baby staff to do.
+Some have a button to accelerate the movement but the parents might be overwhelmed with some baby staff to do.
 A camera could recognize the strollers and allow for a faster red light if traffic allows.
+This will help parent to manage their stress and ensure higher security level on the road limiting jaywalking and other offences.
+It will also control drivers who are often tempted to pass even with a stroller on their way.
+Finally, its’s a step forward to an intelligent city.

 ## Background